-For the year ended December 31, 2022, the Company had two vendors that accounted for 17% and 9%, respectively, of our consolidated purchases.
-For the year ended December 31, 2021, these same two vendors accounted for 20% and 10%, respectively, of our consolidated purchases.
+For the year ended December 31, 2023, we had one vendor that accounted for 14% of our consolidated purchases and our largest five vendors generated approximately 40% of our consolidated purchases.
+For the year ended December 31, 2022, this same vendor accounted for 17% of our consolidated purchases.
 The loss of a key vendor or group of vendors could disrupt our product availability and otherwise have an adverse effect on the Company.

 The Company predominantly sells third party software, software subscriptions, and maintenance.
-Sales of hardware and peripherals represented 6% and 5% of our adjusted gross billings in 2022 and 2021, respectively.
+Sales of hardware and peripherals represented 6% of our adjusted gross billings in 2023 and 2022, respectively.